Usually, when you are typing in Microsoft Word, any word that you type after a period or question mark will be capitalized automatically.

 However, if you are intentionally using a lowercase letter to start a sentence, then this can be a bit of a nuisance.
 Our tutorial below will direct you to the AutoCorrect menu where you can choose to disable this setting.

-Disable Automatic Capitalization of New Sentences in Word 2013
+How to Disable Automatic Capitalization of New Sentences in Word 2013 (Guide with Pictures)

 The steps in this article are going to change a setting on the AutoCorrect menu so that Word 2013 no longer automatically capitalizes the first letter of a sentence.